 The infamous labelled rock from the Apollo 16 mission.
 Movie props are often numbered and lettered so that stagehands know where to place them.
 The theory goes that the rock in the photo to the left is a prop that someone must have accidentally placed facing the wrong way.

 But in fact, the label simply isn’t there.
 The image of the rock is taken from a much larger shot of the Moon’s surface, and if you look at the original image shown in the line up above, the marking isn’t there.
 Either a small hair or piece of thread must have got caught in the machine while it was being copied.

 For more detailed analysis of these pictures, check out this blog link.

 There are of course many more arguments against the Moon landings out there.
 Many of them are addressed on sites like clavius.org, which is a good resource for all things related to Apollo.
 But the key thing to do when presented with new questions and theories surrounding the Moon landings is to ask questions, think about logical explanations, and do your homework.
 There are vast swathes of archive material out there about all of NASA’s missions past and present and it can be a fascinating journey.

 But we didn’t want to spend all this time addressing Moon landing myths without also discussing some of the more recent, international evidence that proves that humans once did walk on the Moon.
 The evidence doesn’t just come from NASA.

 Here are three modern examples:

-The image on the top left was taken by the Apollo 15 crew in 1971.
-The image below is a 3D visualisation from several photographs captured by a Japanese lunar orbiter called SELENE in 2008.
+The right half of the image was taken by the Apollo 15 crew in 1971.
+The left half of the image is a 3D visualisation from several photographs captured by a Japanese lunar orbiter called SELENE in 2008.

 The camera on SELENE didn’t have the resolution to capture individual rocks, but the two images are obviously of the same terrain in the same scenery, from lunar missions separated by 37 years and directed by space agencies from two different countries.